soot-oss/SootUp/docs/jimple.md

     To learn more about jimple, refer to the [thesis](https://courses.cs.washington.edu/courses/cse501/01wi/project/sable-thesis.pdf) by Raja Vallee-Rai.

-It might help to visualize how the Jimple version of a Java code looks like.
-Have a look at the following example on the `HelloWorld` class.
+Lets have a look at the following Jimple code representing Java code of a `HelloWorld` class.

 === "Jimple"